Bird Song Trust

 Overview

 Bird Song Trust (charity number 1191572) is a recently-established family foundation founded in 2020 by a Dutch family living in the UK.
-Previously known as the Vogelgezang Charitable Trust, the organization hired its first staff member in 2024 to run day-to-day operations.
-The trust awards grants totaling between £2.5 million and £4 million annually, with significant room to grow.
-In the financial year ending April 2025, the trust had total income of £1.66 million (primarily from investments) and charitable expenditure of £1.34 million.
+Previously known as the Vogelgezang Charitable Trust, the organisation hired its first staff member in 2024 to run day-to-day operations.
+In a recent financial year, the trust had total income of £1.66 million (primarily from investments) and charitable expenditure of £1.34 million.
 The foundation is motivated by the founders' strong Christian faith and focuses on two primary areas: advancing understanding and treatment of eating disorders, and supporting families to break cycles of deprivation.
-The trust works closely with the Vogelgezang Foundation in the Netherlands and has already made significant contributions to eating disorder research through partnerships with organizations like the Medical Research Foundation and Beat.
+The trust works closely with the Vogelgezang Foundation in the Netherlands and has already made significant contributions to eating disorder research through partnerships with organisations like the Medical Research Foundation and Beat.

 Funding Priorities